Blendify/blender-manual/trunk/blender_docs/manual/modeling/introduction.rst

 - Lattice

 You can only modify the mesh of the objects you are editing.
-To modify other objects you can leave edit-mode, select another object and enter edit-mode, or use :ref:`3dview-multi-object-mode`.
+To modify other objects you can leave Edit Mode, select another object and enter Edit Mode, or use :ref:`3dview-multi-object-mode`.